metabase/metabase/docs/developers-guide-drivers.md

 If the driver you're looking for isn't available, take a look at the [Writing a Driver](https://github.com/metabase/metabase/wiki/Writing-a-Driver) wiki page.
 It's still a work in progress, but should give you a good start.
 A few things to keep in mind:

-- If your database has a JDBC driver, you'll be able to make use some common classes that already exist in Metabase.
+- If your database has a JDBC driver, you'll be able to make use of some common classes that already exist in Metabase.
 - We're still working on providing an independent test framework for drivers, but you can copy or symlink your driver into a local copy of the Metabase source code in order to utilize pre-existing tests.
 Take a look at [Test Extension Basics](https://github.com/metabase/metabase/wiki/Writing-a-Driver:-Adding-Test-Extensions,-Tests,-and-Setting-up-CI#test-extensions-basics) on the wiki.
 - If you have questions related to driver development, feel free to post on our [driver development forum](https://discourse.metabase.com/c/driver-development).